 Ms. Cleveland is a practicing attorney who operates her own firm in Ft.
 Worth, TX.
 She is also a Certified Public Accountant.
 She obtained her Doctor of Jurisprudence degree from the South Texas College of Law and her LLM in Taxation from Southern Methodist University.
 She is a member of a number of bar associations and CPA chapters and brings extensive legal and accounting expertise to the organization.

 Ms. Schmidt is a Certified Public Accountant with a Bachelor of Accounting degree from Stephen F. Austin University.
 She has served as Controller and CFO for several large companies and currently runs her own accounting business.
-Ms. Schmidt brings extensive financial expertise to the organization as she serves on the board and in the position of Chief Financial Officer.
+Ms. Schmidt brings extensive financial expertise to the organization as she serves on the board and in the position of Treasurer.

 Dr. Charles Johnson